mastodon-studios/git-tutorial/README.md

 If you prefer a visual interface over the terminal, you can install and use GitHub Desktop.
 This is also out of scope of this tutorial but a valid option if you prefer a GUI.

 ## Workflow TL:DR

 1. `git pull origin main`
 2. `git checkout -b feature-branch`
 3. Make some changes
 4. `git add .`
 5. `git commit -m "your message"`
 6. `git push origin feature-branch`
+7. `git pull --rebase` if the repo has been updated since you last pulled
-7. go to GitHub and create a PR
+8. go to GitHub and create a PR